Peanuts/A Charlie Brown Christmas

 From The TV IV

-A Charlie Brown Christmas (1965) is an animated Christmas special.
-It was the first of a series of animated Peanuts specials.
+A Charlie Brown Christmas is an animated Christmas special.
+It is the first of a series of animated Peanuts specials.

 Plot Overview

 Charlie Brown is depressed because all he sees in Christmas is crass commercialism, certified by his little sister Sally's wish list and his dog Snoopy entering a Christmas lights contest.
 He seeks psychiatric advice from Lucy, who makes him the director of the school's Christmas pageant.
-Things don't go as planned, so Charlie Brown is sent to get a Christmas tree for the pageant.
+Things don't go as planned because the kids (including Lucy) decide to disregard Charlie Brown's directions, so he is sent to get a Christmas tree for the pageant.
 He picks out a tiny, dishelved tree ("It needs me"), and the kids all laugh at him for it.
 It breaks Charlie Brown's last straw about Christmas until Linus steps up and recites the story of Jesus' birth from the New Testament.
 Charlie Brown takes the tree outside and places an ornament from Snoopy's display (which won first prize) on it.
-The tree bends over forward, and it crushes Chralie Brown, thinking he's killed the tree.
-As he trods off, the other kids decorate the tree fully and it is full of life.
+The tree bends over forward, and it crushes Charlie Brown, thinking he's killed the tree.
+As he trods off, the other kids decorate the tree fully and it becomes full of life.
 C.B. returns and is surprised by the sight of the tree anew.
 It ends with the kids singing "Hark!
 The Herald Angels Sing."

 Cast